DylanPDao/c0323-code-solutions/css-transitions/css-transitions-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - The `transition` property is shorthand for which four CSS properties?
+The transition CSS property is a shorthand property for transition-property, transition-duration, transition-timing-function, and transition-delay.

+NOTE: Transitions should be applied in the primary CSS rule for the target elements, not the rule whose selector includes the pseudoclass.
+Feel free to ask about this during the Q&A!

 ## Notes